nnosov/pstrace/README.md

 As an example how to use library, see tests/main.c

-## commands to work with debug information
+## Commands to work with debug information

 produce very simple debug info without sources
 `echo 'void foo () {}' | gcc -g -O99 -o - -S -xc - -dA | grep frame_base`